Nam-Duong427/CTF/reverse engineering/WinAntiDbg0x200/solution.md

 **Main points** :
 - (uVar5 & 0xff) must not be 0 to run the program.
 - iVar2 must be 0 to avoid error.
-- cVar1 must be 0 to go.
+- cVar1 must be 0 to go next.
-- If Bvar4 is not 0, then our Debugger has been detected.
+- If Bvar4 is not 0, then our Debugger will be detected.
 - Otherwise if Bvar4 is indeed 0, the flag will appear means we just bypassed the AntiDebug successfully.

 Now we will open x32dbg to modify these variables.
-Don't forget to take the addresses from Ghidra if you loss.
 ```asm
 00D117BD  | 85C9                     | test ecx,ecx                                 |
 00D117BF  | 75 12                    | jne winantidbg0x200.D117D3                   |